Scoro

 Integrations

 Scoro connects with Xero, QuickBooks, FreshBooks, and Stripe for accounting and payments.
 CRM integrations include HubSpot and Salesforce.
 Productivity integrations cover Google Workspace, Microsoft 365, Jira, and Slack.
 Zapier and a REST API (Pro and above) handle the long tail.
 The integration depth is reasonable, though some connections require the higher-tier plans.
+The Salesforce integration is notable for firms that want to keep their CRM in Salesforce while using Scoro for project delivery and billing.

 Strengths and Limitations

 The trade-off is complexity.
 Onboarding requires real time investment, and smaller teams often find the feature surface overwhelming relative to what they actually use.
-The client portal specifically is a secondary capability — if polished client collaboration, file sharing, or white-labeled portals are the primary use case, dedicated tools like Clinked, Moxo, or Huddle will serve better.
+The client portal specifically is a secondary capability and a paid add-on — if polished client collaboration, file sharing, or white-labeled portals are the primary use case, dedicated tools like Clinked, Moxo, or Huddle will serve better.
 Scoro is best evaluated as a PSA platform that happens to include client-facing features, not as a client portal platform with project management bolted on.

 James Whitfield